Population Estimates Data Biography

 How often is this data created?

 OFM’s annual April 1 official population estimates are calculated and released once per year.
 Small area population estimates are traditionally updated once a year in the fall.
-However, the small area estimates have not been updated since 2020 and no update is expected until 2023 or 2024.
 Each small area data delivery includes historical estimates, which may be updated from the prior year and are considered “living” estimates.

 What else is important to know about this data?